-Issuers that exhibit positive or improving ESG characteristics are selected through the Investment Managers' proprietary ESG scoring methodology, which is supported with the use of third party issuer-specific ESG data where coverage allows.
-When assessing an investment, the Investment Managers will utilise their access to management and financial sponsors in addition to information published by issuers and through access to third party ESG research providers, where coverage allows.
+Issuers that exhibit positive or improving ESG characteristics are selected through the Investment Manager's proprietary ESG scoring methodology, which is supported with the use of third party issuer-specific ESG data where coverage allows.
+When assessing an investment, the Investment Manager will utilise its access to management and financial sponsors in addition to information published by issuers and through access to third party ESG research providers, where coverage allows.
 This information and interaction enable due diligence to be undertaken on the ESG risk profile of an issuer.
-For each asset, the Investment Managers analyze an issuer's ESG credentials over time and consider relevant shocks that may impact the scoring.
-Topics considered include environmental (may encompass resource intensity, environmental footprint, traceability) social (societal impacts of products and services, business ethics, employee satisfaction, amongst others) and governance (may encompass effectiveness of management boards, credibility of auditing arrangements and accountability of management) to assess and screen issuers where ESG standards are positive or improving.
+For each asset, the Investment Manager analyses an issuer's ESG credentials over time and consider relevant shocks that may impact the scoring.
+Topics considered include environmental (may encompass resource intensity, environmental footprint, traceability) social (societal impacts of products and services, business ethics, employee satisfaction, amongst others) and governance (may encompass effectiveness of management boards, credibility of auditing arrangements and accountability of management) to assess screen issuers where ESG standards are positive or improving.
 The Investment Manager undertakes ESG scoring of issuers that are owned or being monitored.
-ESG scores are compiled based on an analyst assessment and presented to investment committees in investment underwriting memos.
-Issuers are assigned both an ESG current state score and an ESG outlook score for ESG for environmental, social, and governance categories.
-The ESG current state score assess the current sustainability profile of the issuer relative to the investment universe.
+ESG scores are compiled based on an analyst assessment and presented in investment underwriting memos to an investment committee.
+Issuers are assigned both an ESG current state and an ESG outlook score for ESG for environmental, social, and governance categories.
+The ESG current state score assesses the current sustainability profile of the issuer relative to the investment universe.
 ESG outlook scores analyse momentum of the issuer on ESG topics in comparison to sector ESG development.
-Issuers will be considered as being "positive" if they have an overall ESG current state score that is average or better on the scoring scale.
 Issuers will be considered as being "positive" if they have a better ESG current state score.
 Issuers will be considered as being "improving" if they have a moderate ESG current state score and an improving outlook score.

-The Investment Managers adopts an active management policy in relation to ESG topics and have a preference to focus on engagement to improve material issuer transparency and behaviour.
+The Investment Manager adopts an active management policy in relation to ESG topics and have a preference to focus on engagement to improve material issuer transparency and behaviour.
 Engagement activity may be focused on key ESG credit risk areas.